Magnetic Hill Zoo

 In 2010 and 2011, the Magnetic Hill Zoo worked in partnership with Parks Canada to implement the Piping Plover Recovery Program.
 Eggs from abandoned nests from two maritime National Parks were brought to the Magnetic Hill Zoo for incubation and hatching.
 Once the hatchlings reached an appropriate weight, they were transported back to their original National Park for eventual release.
 These chicks were placed in a large flight pen where they learned, in a natural but protected area, the necessary survival skills like finding food, learning how to fly, and hiding from predators.
 In the end, five chicks were successfully released into the wild.

 The Magnetic Hill Zoo is a Municipal Zoo that strives to provide a safe educational environment for area residents and tourists alike.
-We strive to operate a CAZA (Canadian Association of Zoos and Aquariums) accredited facility that is focused on recreation, education, conservation, and scientific study.
+We strive to operate a CAZA (Canada’s Accredited Zoos and Aquariums) accredited facility that is focused on recreation, education, conservation, and scientific study.